 If a work-acquired injury has caused you to suffer a permanent partial disability or permanent total disability, you may be entitled to lifetime payments to compensate you for your lost wages.
 However, permanent disability claims are expensive for insurers, who may be reluctant to approve such a claim.

-A knowledgeable workers’ compensation lawyer in Macon will understand how to obtain maximum disability benefits.
+A knowledgeable Macon workers’ compensation lawyer will understand how to obtain maximum disability benefits.
 He or she will use your medical records and testimony from your treating physician to prove your injury prevents you from working and you deserve permanent partial or permanent total disability.

 You Receive Social Security Disability Benefits